Face-to-face (philosophy)

-The face-to-face relation (rapport de face à face) is a concept in the French philosopher Emmanuel Lévinas' thought on human sociality.
-It means that, ethically, people are responsible to one-another in the face-to-face encounter.
-Specifically, Lévinas says that the human face "orders and ordains" us.
+The face-to-face relation (rapport de face à face) is a concept in the French philosopher Emmanuel Levinas' thought on human sociality.
+It means that, ethically, people are responsible to one another in the face-to-face encounter.
+Specifically, Levinas says that the human face "orders and ordains" us.
 It calls the subject into "giving and serving" the Other.